 Welcome to audiomeasurements.com

 This website is a clearinghouse for audio measurement related information with an emphasis on live audio measurements.
-The goal is to provide useful information regarding how to measure, verify and tune a sound system, test audio gear to verify proper functionality and to explain the principles of sound system design and optimization as I learn them myself.
-I am incredibly fortunate to have world class measurement engineers as friends and associates that are willing to share their knowledge.
+The goal is to provide useful information regarding how to measure, verify and optimize a sound system, test audio gear to verify proper functionality and to explain the principles of sound system design and optimization as I learn them myself.
+I am incredibly fortunate to have some world class measurement engineers as friends and associates that are willing to share their knowledge.

 In the year 2018, measurement software and related hardware is relatively inexpensive and most of the information one needs to advance in this field is available in Bob “6o6” McCarthy’s book, “Sound Systems – Design and Optimization 3rd Edition“.
 If you buy it via the previous link and it’s not already on sale, use SSD20 as a discount code for a 20% discount at check out.